agentification/RAFA_code/BlocksWorld/README.md

 ## Environment setup

-- Our experiments are conducted with Vicuna-13B/33B, which takes at least 2 GPUs of 13000MB memory each.
-For the setting of CUDA, one can refer to `env_info/cuda_info.txt`.
+- Our experiments are conducted with Vicuna-13B/33B (v1.3).
+Please refer to https://github.com/lm-sys/FastChat to download the model weights and install the required packages.

-- Install all the required python packages by
-    ```
-    pip install -r env_info/requirements.txt
-    ```

-- For more details on the operating system we used, one can refer to `env_info/sys_info.txt`.

 ## Run the code